elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

   etcd-client.key: <your_etcd-client.key>
 ```

-To find certificate in different Kubernetes and OpenShift version exist different ways.
+The method for retrieving etcd certificates varies between different versions of Kubernetes and OpenShift.

-#### For Kubernetes 1.19-?
+#### For Kubernetes 1.19 and later:

 ```bash
 # etcd-client-ca.crt